-Hezbollah also operates as a political party in Lebanon, holding parliamentary and cabinet seats.
+Indeed, Hezbollah does operate as a political party in Lebanon, holding parliamentary and cabinet seats.
+For this reason, reports indicate some EU countries are opposed to proscribing the group in its entirety.
 The group, acting in concord with other parties in its coalition, exercises de facto veto power over the formation and operations of the Lebanese government.

-In predominantly Shiite areas of Lebanon, Hezbollah also runs a vast social-services network-including hospitals, schools, vocational institutions, and charities-to compensate for the Lebanese state's incompetence in providing such services.
-These welfare efforts have earned Hezbollah the gratitude and support of Lebanese Shiites.
+In predominantly Shiite areas of Lebanon, especially its stronghold in southern Beirut, Hezbollah also runs a vast social-services network-including hospitals, schools, vocational institutions, and charities-to compensate for the Lebanese state's incompetence in providing such services.
+These welfare efforts have earned Hezbollah gratitude and support from Lebanese Shiites.